 Inner Direction That Shapes Everything

 At first glance, both love and lust can appear generous.
 Both can express affection, attention and desire to be close.
 But beneath the surface, their direction is completely different.
+What looks similar externally is often driven by very different intentions internally.

 Love gives without calculation.
 It is not keeping score.
 It does not operate with hidden expectations.
 Its nature is to offer care even when it costs something emotionally, mentally or physically.
+Genuine love values the wellbeing of the other person more than personal benefit or immediate gratification.

 The Hidden Question